TheWeaklessOne/TheWeaklessOne/README.md

 ### I'm Daniil Teterin

-A swift frontend developer from Sber 😎
+A swift frontend developer at Sber

 ### Languages